muratk5n/thirdwave/en/README.md

 ---

-Such fundamental know-how, yet nowhere to be found - except this one lone paper on arXiv..
-Stuff slips through the cracks, and there are a lot of cracks.

-"An exact method of calculating the variance of a [combined] data set is presented.
-Its major advantages over the many other methods are that it is simple, is easily derived and remembered, and requires no assumptions...
-The proof is so simple that it has certainly been done many times before, but it is absent in the textbooks"

----

-Finally watched *Magnum Force*.
-Not bad, given the era..
-It's not about a lawless cop shooting up stuff.
-Eastwood plays the tad rebel, though by-the-book cop, the vigilantes are another group in the department fighting him.

----

-Cows are around humans in many places, few cases one farts happens to be by the fire it burns someone?
-Are people that close to sharks in daily life?

----

-Out of how many encounters?
-Need to mention the larger sample.

-"Cows Kill More People Than Sharks"

----

 H2 View: "Alfa Laval has signed an agreement to deliver compact heat exchangers to the world’s largest green hydrogen plant, which is to be built in the upcoming city of Neom in Saudia Arabia.